Enabling Fast Polar SC Decoding with IR-HARQ: Preliminaries

 \subsubsection{SPC Node}

 A SPC (Single Parity Check) node is defined as a node where only the leftmost leaf bit is frozen, with the remaining bits being information bits.
-This structure enforces a parity check constraint on the resulting codeword.
-The leftmost bit in an SPC node at stage $0$, $p_0$, determines the even/odd parity, $\bigoplus_{j=0}^{N_v -1} HD_j$, of the resulting codeword:

-In a regular SPC node, the frozen bit $p_0 = 0,$ which enforces an even parity.
+The frozen bit $p_0 = 0$ enforces an even parity constraint.
 To decode a regular SPC node, we first take the hard decision on the node LLRs.
 The parity of the bits is then calculated.
 If we have an even parity, the parity constraint is satisfied, and $\bm{HD}$ is returned as the codeword result.
 If we have an odd parity, the bit corresponding to the lowest LLR magnitude, $\argmin(|l_j|),$ is flipped in the returned $\bm{HD}$ codeword result.